dsnezhkov/zombieant/README.md

 And then the world is your oyster, if you can escape out to scripting and start loading other libraries at runtime:

-> Pro-tip: Another abstraction layer
+> Pro-tip: Use it as another abstraction layer, e.g. socket out or pipe out to another process hosting additional payloads

 Code discussion / demo